Routing

 URL Generation

-For example, with the route:
+For example, given the route:

 Route::any('/blog/{id}', [app\controller\BlogController::class, 'view'])->name('blog.view');